adtzlr/ttb/docs/example_neohooke-LSDYNA.md

 ```

 ## Example material card
 The material id in the option "MT" must equal the id in `umatXX` and `utanXX`.
 The value of "NHV" sets the number of used history variables, here none are used in the material model.
 The option "IHYPER=1" stores the deformation gradient in the history "hsv" on top of the defined "NHV".
-The paramters "P1" and "P2" contain the Young's modulus in "cm(1)" and the Poisson ratio in "cm(2)", respectively.
+The parameters "P1" and "P2" contain the Young's modulus in "cm(1)" and the Poisson ratio in "cm(2)", respectively.

 <img src="https://github.com/jfriedlein/usrmat_LS-Dyna_Fortran/blob/master/Neo-Hookean%20-%20Tensor/material-card%20example.png" width="500">